AguaClara/Textbook/Sedimentation/Sed_Design.rst

     AguaClara sedimentation tank showing "lost triangle" and its impact on relevant lengths.

-1) Velocity and flow exiting the diffusers
+1) Velocity and Flow Exiting the Diffusers
 ------------------------------------------------------------

 This is discussed specifically in the section on :ref:`diffuser design <heading_Sed_Tank_Diffuser_Design>`.